June 24, 2015

 Together, these promote strategic reasoning, insightfulness, perseverance, creativity and craftsmanship.

 But they’re not new.
 They share the same goals with at least three other widely-used education systems: 1) Common Core (as close as America gets to national standards), 2) the International Baccalaureate (IB) program (a well-regarded international curriculum, much more popular outside the US than within), and 3) good ol’ common sense.
 Below, I’ve listed each Habit of Mind with a brief explanation of what that means (in italics).
 I then point out connections to Common Core, the IB Program, and the common sense your grandma shared with you.
-The result is a compelling argument that education is less a data download and more a fitness program for our brains.
+The result is a compelling argument that education is less a data download and more a fitness program where you can get a lot of muscle gain.

 Stick with a problem, even when it’s difficult and seems hopeless.